jlongster/transducers.js/README.md

 # transducers.js

-A small library for generalizing transformation of data.
+A small library for generalized transformation of data.
 This provides a small amount a transformation functions that can be applied to any data structure.
 It is a direct port of Clojure's [transducers](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming) in JavaScript. *This is early work and should not be used in production yet*

 ```
 npm install transducers.js